Joerg-Schultz/Introduction_to_Programming/README.md

 21. [Android: generate a dice class](./DiceApp/classes.md): Where you will code your first class and extract functionality from the fragment into the class.
 22. [Android: generate a coin class using inheritance](./DiceApp/inheritance.md): Where you will use inheritance to generate a new Coin class.

-[Bonus Section](./ProgrammingTools/documentation.md): Learn how to document your code!
-Check the 'Code Documentation' and 'API Documentation' sections and install Dokka!

 #### 6. MVVM + View binding